SiteSaviors/forever-in-color/founder/FOUNDER-FLOW-ORIENTATION-UPDATE.md

 **Root Cause**: Import + render logic deleted, `processDataUrl` skipped to preview **Fix**: Restored import, added `stage === 'analyzing'` render branch **Impact**: Polished upload animation restored

+### Fix #7: Manual Crop Freedom 🎯
+**Issue**: "Adjust Crop" modal opened a pre-cropped bitmap, preventing users from panning or zooming beyond the smart crop window.
+**Root Cause**: Cropper received the smart-cropped data URL instead of the original upload, so there was no additional content to explore.
+**Fix**: Cropper now always loads the original image, seeds the frame with smart-crop metadata, and stores manual edits as structured regions.
+**Impact**: Creators can freely reposition or resize their crop in any orientation without losing smart-crop suggestions.

+### Fix #8: Studio Orientation Sync 🧭
+**Issue**: Switching orientations in Studio always fell back to algorithmic crops, ignoring manual adjustments.
+**Root Cause**: Orientation state stored only the rendered data URL—no knowledge of the underlying crop region.
+**Fix**: Store + retrieve `SmartCropResult` objects per orientation so Studio reuses manual edits first, only regenerating when no user crop exists.
+**Impact**: Orientation toggles feel consistent—manual tweaks persist across the flow, and smart suggestions only appear when needed.

 ---